Free-form Design of Discrete Architectural Surfaces by use of Circle Packing: Overview of discrete conformal surface geometry

 \subsection{Circle packing on a mesh}

 For smooth surfaces, conformal deformations are characterised as deformations that preserve angles.
 However, a general discrete surface represented by a triangulated mesh cannot be deformed to a non-similar one without changing the corner angles of the triangles.
 Obviously, we need more flexibility to design architectural surfaces.
 To avoid this rigidity (or locking) problem, we need a different notion of conformality in the discrete setting.
-There are several non-equivalent definitions of conformality of discrete surfaces (see \cite{crane13} for a survey), we rely on Thurston's idea \cite{Thurston1980} to look at \emph{circle packing}.
+There are several non-equivalent definitions of conformality of discrete surfaces (see, e.g., \cite{crane13,Bobenko2016}), we rely on Thurston's idea \cite{Thurston1980} to look at \emph{circle packing}.
 Under a conformal deformation of a smooth surface, the intersection angles of infinitesimal circles covering the surface do not change.
 In analogy, for a triangular mesh, we consider a circle packing in which a circle of finite radius $r_i> 0$ is assigned to each vertex $i$.
 Colloquially, a deformation is conformal if it does not alter the intersection angles of the circles (this analogy is made precise in~\cite{Rodin1987}).
 The intersection angle (see \reffig{Fig:circle}(a)) $\phi_{ij}$ between the circles at vertices $i$ and $j$ is computed by:

 where $i$ and $j$ are connected by an edge $e_{ij}$. \emph{Thurston's circle packing} of a mesh additionally assumes that the circles intersect with non-obtuse angles $\{\phi_{ij}\in [0,\pi/2]\}$.
 However, it is not easy to find Thurston's circle packing in practice for a given mesh with a metric.
 Hence, we rely on a relaxed and abstract notion of \emph{conformal structure} on a mesh, which is an assignment of $\eta_{ij}\ge 0$ for each edge $e_{ij}$.
 For a Thurston circle packing, we define $\eta_{ij}=\cos\phi_{ij}$.
-We also allow ``non-intersecting'' circle packing as in \reffig{Fig:circle}(b).
+We also allow ``non-intersecting'' circle packing, which is called the inversive distance circle packing~\cite{Bowers2004}, as in \reffig{Fig:circle}(b).

 For a mesh with a circle packing $\{r_i\}$ and a conformal structure $\{\eta_{ij}\}$, a metric $\{l_{ij}\}$ can be associated by

 From this relation, a conformal structure together with a circle packing determines a metric.
 By rewriting the formula, we see a metric together with a circle packing determine a conformal structure analogiously to \eqref{Eq:circle2}: